 Buddy Guy Trivia

-you know that Buddy Guy has engraved every guitar he owns with September 25, 1957?
-The date represents the day he left Louisiana
+interesting bit of trivia about Buddy Guy is that he has engraved every guitar he owns with the day he left his home state